talmolab/stac-mjx/README.md

 # stac-mjx :rat:
 Implementation of STAC using MJX for GPU acceleration.
+Acceleration is achieved via Jax, which is installed along with the other requirements, below.

-Part of VNL project.
+This is part of the VNL project.

-## Requirements and Installation
+## Requirements
 `stac-mjx` relies on `jax`, which has different versions based on your platform (CPU/GPU/TPU), so build within an environment with `jax` installed.
 Refer to https://jax.readthedocs.io/en/latest/installation.html.

+## Installation

-* Install the rest of the prerequisites.
+Install the rest of the prerequisites.
 There are two ways to install:

 ### Conda Environment (`environment.yaml`)

-Create and activate the `stac-mjx-env` environment
+Create and activate the `stac-mjx-env` environment:

 ```
 conda env create -f environment.yaml